Sidebar

 Sidebars are one of the most complex components to build.
 They are central to any application and often contain a lot of moving parts.

 I don't like building sidebars.
 So I built 30+ of them.
 All kinds of configurations.
-Then I extracted the core components into Sidebar*.vue
+Then I extracted the core components into Sidebar*.vue.

 We now have a solid foundation to build on top of.
 Composable.
 Themeable.
 Customizable.